drlwang/falcons/README.md

 # constrain
 update contrains from given SINEX among minimum constrains (MC), over constrains (OC) and loose constrains (LS).
-This tool is useful if removal of the constrain or change of the constrain are required during the processing of the Terrestial reference frame solution.
+This tool is useful if removal or change of the constrain are required during the processing of the Terrestial Reference Frame (TRF).

 This tool is consist of three parts
 1. I/O with SINEX file